 Doom Castle’s first floor was based on Bone Dungeon.
-Firstly: it was a giant pit of treadmill sand.
+The primary obstacle was a giant pit of fast-moving treadmill sand that essentially put the dungeon a slope.
 You had to walk around to the back and then carefully make your way from point to point to avoid being washed down to the bottom.
-Secondly: the enemy groups were weird mixes of genuine Bone Dungeon monsters, completely unchanged, and some common Doom Castle enemies, including exploding ninjas, like the ones that nest in the majestic Yukon hot springs.
+Second obstacle: the enemy groups were weird mixes of genuine Bone Dungeon monsters, completely unchanged, and some common Doom Castle enemies, including exploding ninjas, like the ones that nest in the majestic Yukon hot springs.
 Fighting these monsters showed us that Phoebe’s base attack, was pretty weak compared to Ben’s Excalibur, though her magic was still stronger overall.
 Ben only really had the edge on her in magic thanks to the Meteor and Flare books, as Phoebe only had White, but damn was her magic high since she was doing nearly as much damage with White as Ben was with Flare!

 At the end of the path, Ben and Phoebe had an ugly surprise waiting for them.
 Yes, it was time for an unexplained phenomenon drawn straight from the lazy game designer’s textbooks: final dungeon boss refights.
 Flamerus Rex was back as a normal, bone-coloured dino called Skullerus Rex, and while I can’t make any jokes about his colouring, he does come off as way less threatening this way.
 Maybe I owe ole Bubble Gum an apology.
 This poor wight came off even worse thanks to our best friend, Marathon Prerogative.
 For some reason or another, possibly because he’s a recolour of the first boss, or possibly because he already looks like a fossil, but Skullerus Rex is weak to the Dragon Claw’s petrification.
 It took a few hits for the status effect to kick in, but then the fifth major boss in the game died instantly.